 Also, your excursion will leave you in awe of our bird life as you visit colonies of kittiwakes, guillemots and arctic terns – a bird that has a longer migration than any other creature in the world.

 Finally, you will encounter our islands spectacular geography as you visit Newfoundland’s largest sea caves.

 3. Have A Feed Of Some Of The Finest Fish & Chips

-The Daily Catch Restaurant was a top 10 voted eatery to get fish and chips in Newfoundland and Labrador as part of Downhome Magazine’s 2014 “Survival of the Fishest” contest.
+The Daily Catch Restaurant is a top 10 eatery to get fish and chips in Newfoundland and Labrador.

-Offering fresh, traditional cuisine since 2003, their homemade fish and chips batter has been a staple in the community for years.
+Offering fresh, traditional cuisine since 2003, their homemade fish and chips batter has been a staple here for years.
 Their menu also offers many other seafood and non-seafood options including traditional Newfoundland dishes such as fish cakes, fish and brewis and pan fried cod.

 The Daily Catch is ideally located on a hill peak over looking the picturesque St. Lunaire Bay.
 Perfect for watching the majestic icebergs pass by.